 From there, I'd say make your way on up to Penang, the "Pearl of the Orient", walking the several heritage trials in the city, visit the botanical garden and climb Penang Hill.
 You can also go outside the city to see one of the nicest temples in the country, the The Kek Lok Si Temple.

 If you still have time, you can head across the country to the east coast which is about 98% Malay Muslims.
 It is a different world, much more conservative and culturally Malay rather than Chinese-influenced.
-Kota Baru is one of my favorite places and well worth a few nights and you can even visit the east coast islands and do some scuba diving. almost 6 years ago
+Kota Baru is one of my favorite places and well worth a few nights and you can even visit the east coast islands and do some scuba diving. over 6 years ago